nanvel/blog/2022/10/python3-stdlib.md

 ## concurrent.futures

 Manage pools of concurrent tasks.
-Implementation of thread and process-based executors for managing resources pools for running concurrent tasks.
+Implementation of thread and process-based executors for managing resource pools for running concurrent tasks.

 Executors are used for managing pools of workers, and futures are used for managing results computed by the workers.